 Lauren’s example has given me a renewed desire to cut down on trash in every way possible.

-In the meantime, I couldn’t be happier with my Simple Human can and super cheap trash bags.
+In the meantime, after more than 5 years, I still could not be happier with my Simple Human can and super cheap trash bags.